hashemifar/DPPI/README.md

         -Numbers of cropped per profile: It is in t7 format.
 This file is made using a script called ‘create_crop.lua’.

 ==========================

-convert_csv_to_dat.lua
+convert_csv_to_dat.lua: This script converts a csv file to dat file.

 Command:

 th convert_csv_to_dat.lua -dataset myTrain

 ==> Input parameters:

-        -dataset: name of the training data without (e.g. myTrain)
+        -dataset: name of the dataset in csv format without suffix (e.g. myTrain).

+        This file contains three column where first and second columns are two proteins and third column is either 1 or 0

+        indicating if the two proteins interact or not (e.g. myTrain.csv and myTrain_valid.csv).

+==> Output:

+        dataset in dat format (e.g. myTrain_labels.dat)

 ==> Necessary input files before running the command:

-        -training data: It is in csv format.
-This file contains three column where first and second columns are two proteins
+        -dataset: It is in csv format.

-        and third column is either 1 or 0 indicating if the two proteins interact or not (e.g. myTrain.csv and myTrain_valid.csv).

 ==========================